Selected papers (see entire list here)

 Christopher J. Johnson, Zheng Zhang, Haifeng Zhang, Renjie Shang, Katarzyna M. Piekarz, Pengpeng Bi, and Alberto Stolfi (2024)

 Tunicates and vertebrates both have multinucleated muscles that form through fusion directed by the fusogenic transmembrane protein Myomaker, which evolved through gene duplication and neofunctionalization in their last common ancestor.
 Where they diverge is in the mode of muscle fusion and multinucleation- while vertebrates activate the expression of Myomaker in all muscles, in tunicates its expression is limited to post-metamorphic muscles.
 As a result, all skeletal muscles in vertebrates are multinucleated, while in tunicates muscle multinucleation is facultative, i.e. selectively deployed.
 Here we show the genetic basis for this difference.
 In vertebrates, MRF factors alone are sufficient to activate the expression of Myomaker.
 In tunicates, a combination of MRF and Ebf factors is necessary and sufficient.
 We show that this combinatorial logic is likely encoded in cis, and that manipulating MRF binding site affinities is sufficient to switch this logic to a more vertebrate-like one that requires only MRF.
-LINK TO PREPRINT
+PDF

 Specification of distinct cell types in a sensory-adhesive organ important for metamorphosis in tunicate larvae